 Below you’ll find a number of frequently asked questions I receive related to Android Enterprise.

-No, these devices are not certified for Android Enterprise and therefore would be expected to be managed using the legacy and mostly deprecated Device Admin APIs.
+No, these devices are not officially supported for Android Enterprise and therefore would be expected to be managed using the legacy and mostly deprecated Device Admin APIs.
 These devices may also be referred to as AOSP, and an excellent example of an uncertified, AOSP device is the Kindle Fire.

 Yes.
 Since Android 5.x (Lollipop), like all other OEMs, it has been possible to deploy a free work profile or provision a fully managed device using Samsung devices and a preferred EMM solution.
 Since Android 8.0 and Knox 3.0, Samsung have further integrated AE by having the Knox Workspace container use the Android Enterprise Profile Owner APIs to create the Workspace.
 Customers can optionally select to activate a Knox Platform for Enterprise license to enable premium features on the device, including all of the APIs from the previously separate Knox Standard, Knox Custom and Knox Premium SDKs.